chef-boneyard/opscode-pushy-server/docs/opt_params.md

 case that the file could be sent at the run stage given the current semantics of the client.
 So this change should remain under consideration.

+#### More RESTful API for files
+Instead of a query-string specifying whether to return a "file_included" attribute or a "file" attribute, it would probably be cleaner to have the file attribute be a URI of the file contents.
+Then any REST client that wanted to view the file would do an additional get for the file.

+This possibility was considered after the implementation was complete.
+It is worth considering as a future improvement.

 ### Windows
 There has been no attempt to implement or validate cross-platform functionality in the client.
 The system has only been tested on